Will our wedding in Spain be legally recognised and what are our ceremony options?

 Please keep in mind that it is intended to be a starting point and guideline only.
 Although much care and effort has been taken to ensure the information provided is correct please do not take it as legal advice.
 We strongly advise you to consult the Spanish Embassy or Consulate for first-hand information on the legal requirements for getting married in Spain.
 In addition, the required documentation and the legal process may vary from nationality to nationality, this should be discussed with your wedding planner.

 Meeting the legal requirements for non-nationals can be particularly difficult.
-As a solution, most couples will usually have a civil ceremony in their own country first and then hold a religious or symbolic ceremony (wedding blessing) in Spain.
+As a solution, most couples will usually have a civil ceremony in their own country first and then hold a religious or symbolic ceremony (wedding blessing) in Spain, or have a legal ceremony just over the boarder in Gibraltar.
 So if getting married in Spain is what you dream of then I definitely believe you shouldn’t compromise!
 Any of the options below can work perfectly.

 As a non-national, there are only two ways you can be legally married in Spain: